Paintings in thread: life size embroideries and an incredible story of female solidarity

 by Kate Dewmartin

-This remarkable collection caught my eye following an article on the WePresent website, which told the story of how an American teacher named Juliana Meehan spotted the embroideries during a visit to Kigali.
+This remarkable collection was brought to global renound by an American teacher named Juliana Meehan, who spotted the embroideries during a visit to Kigali.
 Juliana's fascination with the pieces lead to her meeting Christiane Rwagatare, the artistic director of the workshop, and visiting the studio where the embroideries are made by hand.
 The meeting was fortuitous; Juliana went on to curate several exhibitions across the US, and set up the website, PaxRwanda, establishing recognition of the works internationally.

 The impressive skill of the Rutongo village women was first noticed by Rwagatare in 1997, after she returned to her country from exile.
 Fifteen craftswomen were chosen to create the embroideries, using the skills they first learned as schoolgirls from Belgian nuns, and the Savane Rutongo-Kabaye workshop was born.